 Celebrate the Holidays at Disney's Magic Kingdom

-If you miss Mickey's Christmas Party, you can enjoy Mickey's Most Merriest Celebration that takes to the Cinderellas Castle Stage from December 23-31, 2016.
-The unforgettable show is filled with Mickey's friends and medleys of holiday songs and magical projections on Cinderellas Castle.
+If you miss Mickey's Christmas Party, you can enjoy Mickey's Most Merriest Celebration that takes place on Cinderella's Castle Stage typically starting a few days before Christmas and ending on December 31.
+The unforgettable show is filled with Mickey's friends and medleys of holiday songs and magical projections on Cinderella's Castle.

 Looking for a little holiday fun?
 Try taking the Jungle Cruise, which has been turned into the Jingle Cruise for the holidays.
 Besides festive decor on the landing and holiday names for the boats, you'll be treated to a slew of seasonal jokes from the skippers.Continue to 3 of 6 below.